truenas/documentation/content/SCALE/SCALEUIReference/Storage/StorageDashboardScreen.md

 The **Unassigned Resources** widget remains at the top of the dashboard and provides the number of available disks on the system to use in pools.
 Each pool has a set of four widgets: **[Topology](#topology-widget)** for managing pool virtual devices or VDEVs, **[Usage](#usage-widget)** for managing datasets and zvols, **[ZFS Health](#zfs-health-widget)** for managing pool health and pool functions like scrub and auto TRIM, and **[Disk Health](#disk-health-widget)** for managing disks and disk health.
-Each set of pool widgets provide access to screens for each storage type with the information for the pool pre-selected.
+Each set of pool widgets provides access to screens for each storage type with the information for the pool pre-selected.
 For example, **Manage Devices** on the **[Topology](#topology-widget)** widget opens the **Devices** screen with the VDEVs configured for that pool and not all pools on the system.

 ### Unused Resources Widget
 The **Unused Resources Unassigned Disks** widget displays the number of disks available on your system to use in pools.
-The disk count includes disks assigned in exported pool.
-If you attempt to use a disk assigned in an exported pool a warning message displays that prompts you to select a different disk.
+The disk count includes disks assigned in exported pools.
+If you attempt to use a disk assigned in an exported pool, a warning message displays that prompts you to select a different disk.

 {{< expand "Click Here for More Information" "v" >}}
 To see information on each disk on the system, click **Manage Disks** on the **[Disk health](#disk-health-widget)** widget.